Theme Representative Quotes

 Key Value

-Target Audience Windows users who need a secure, minimal text editor (developers, sysadmins, privacy‑conscious users).
+Target Audience Windows users who need a reliable, minimal editor for system files, logs, and code snippets.

-Tech Stack Rust (for safety), Win32 API, optional WebView2 for legacy mode, GitHub Actions CI.
+Tech Stack Rust (for speed & safety), Win32 API, optional WebView2 for preview.

 Difficulty Medium